vastec/ember-unused-components/test-apps/README.md

 Test apps
 ------------------------------------------------------------------------------

 Every test app had its purpose.
-There is more to test with higher versions that introduces new syntax and configuration options.
+There is more to test with higher versions that introduce new syntax and configuration options.

 ## LTS 3.4